brittanyrw/emojiscreen/README.md

 * Wait for confirmation from the maintainers before working on the Issue.
 * After you receive confirmation, complete the Issue and submit a Pull Request.

 If you would like to suggest a new feature, create [an Issue](https://github.com/brittanyrw/emojiscreen/issues) and outline what it is you think should be added or updated.
+This project was created to help beginners, so any feature requests adding unessessary complexity to this project will not be accepted.
 Wait for confirmation before working on the Issue.

 ### Adding a Movie, TV show or Musical